saamii-ue/saamii-ue/README.md

 👋 Hey!
-My name is Sami and i am currently 12 years old.
+My name is Sami and I am currently 12 years old.
 My hobbies are karate and programming.

 My current programming languages are: JavaScript, Java, Swift and LUA.
 I am always open to finding new programming languages & of course learning them afterwards.